quii/learn-go-with-tests/roman-numerals.md

 }
 ```

 - I removed `description` as I felt the _data_ described enough of the information.
 - I added a few other edge cases I found just to give me a little more confidence.
-With table based tests it's very cheap to do.
+With table based tests this is very cheap to do.

-I didn't change the algorithm at all, all I had to do was update the `RomanNumerals` array.
+I didn't change the algorithm, all I had to do was update the `RomanNumerals` array.

 ```go
 var RomanNumerals = []RomanNumeral{